johanoh/redemption_app/readme.md

 ## Tech Stack

-There are two components to this application, the Ruby on Rails backend and the React frontend.
+There are two components to this application; the Ruby on Rails backend and the React frontend.

 ### Code Quality